kflagg/kflagg.github.io/_pages/kflagg-cv.md

 experiments, improving collaboration when multiple data scientists needed to work simultaneously.

-Identified ways to transform a client's datalake from "let's dump all the data there and figure out what anyone will do with this" to a robust, versionable system used routinely by data scientists to obtain historic data for specific, current needs.
+Identified ways to transform a client's unstructured datalake into a robust, versionable system used routinely by data scientists to obtain historic data for specific, current needs.